Home > Moving > City Guides > Safe, Affordable Neighborhoods in Boise

 • Perfect For: Singles, young professionals, families, retirees

 Bordered by the 153-acre Ann Morrison Park to the north, Depot Bench is the perfect Boise neighborhood for those who love the great outdoors but still enjoy a big-city lifestyle.
-Young adults will love the neighborhood’s many bars, restaurants, and coffee shops, as well as the fact that Downtown Boise is just a short five-minute drive away.
-And Depot Bench is an excellent place to start a career as well, as the neighborhood is less than ten minutes away from major employers like IDACORP, Inc and Saint Alphonsus Regional Medical Center.
-Given all of these amenities along with the area’s low crime rates and affordable real estate, it’s no wonder why Depot Bench is one of the best neighborhoods in Boise!
+In addition to its unique historic and Contemporary houses, young adults love the neighborhood’s many bars, restaurants, and coffee shops—not to mention that Downtown Boise is just a five-minute drive away!
+Depot Bench is an excellent place for young professionals as well, as the neighborhood is less than ten minutes away from major employers like IDACORP, Inc and Saint Alphonsus Regional Medical Center.

 Things to Do in Depot Bench

-Visit the neighborhood’s crown jewel Boise Depot and marvel at the historic structure’s Spanish-style architecture.
-Stroll among the beautiful Platt Gardens, which features a winding walkway bordered by lush greenery and tranquil ponds.
-Bring your four-legged family members to the Morris Hill Dog Park, which offers agility training amenities, toys, and a separate space for small dogs.
+Marvel at the Spanish-style architecture of the neighborhood’s crown jewel, Boise Depot.
+Stroll along a winding walkway bordered by lush greenery and tranquil ponds at the beautiful Platt Gardens.
+Bring your four-legged family members to a Boise dog park that offers agility training amenities, toys, and a separate space for small dogs at Morris Hill Dog Park.
 Take art classes, peruse the galleries, or see live theater at Gem Center for the Arts.
-Chow down on traditional BBQ dishes like a Pulled Pork Sandwich or order the Smoked Tempeh at BBQ4LIFE.
-Make reservations at Petite 4, a quaint French eatery serving upscale plates like Duck Confit and Oysters on the Half Shell.
-Sample Italian food with a twist like The Cucina Ceprese Sandwich at Cucina Di Paolo.
-Or enjoy an oven-fresh Pesto Pizza or a hearty helping of Meatball Marinara pasta at Red Bench Pizza.
+Chow down classics like a Bacon Cheeseburger, Patty Melt, or Bad Boy Burger at Bad Boy Burgers.
+Make reservations to enjoy plates like the Chili Garlic Crisp Chicken Wings, a Smoked Prime Rib Big Sandwich, or Clam Chowder at quaint French eatery Petite 4.
+Satisfy your hunger with mouth-watering food like a Griddle Burger, Wyld Style Burger, or Wyld Style Chicken at Wyld Child.
+Or for some of the best pizza in Boise, enjoy an oven-fresh Pesto Pizza or a hearty helping of Meatball Marinara pasta at Red Bench Pizza.

 North End